andrewhead/pdf-component-library/README.md

   that we want to highlight)
 * simplify the reader based on the original demo
 * add in some instructions for how to launch and build the UI demo

+For instructions on how to run the PDF reader demo, go to the README.md in the `ui/demo` directory.